ashegde/free-form-flows-example-in-jax/README.md

 As documented in the reference, the advantage of this formulation is that it avoids the need to explicitly use invertible neural networks.
 Rather, "invertibility" is enforced through a reconstruction penalty.

-The code here is written in fairly plain JAX and utilizes a simple MLP, which is trained using just SGD.
+The code here is written in pure JAX and utilizes a simple MLP, which is trained using just SGD.
 Despite this, we are able to generate non-trivial results, albeit after substantial hyperparameter tuning.
 For many choices of network settings and hyperparameters, the training process is unstable.